Stage 6 Capability Semantics Backlog

 transitional representation substrate, the synthetic service-object

-routing/lifecycle proof, and Gate 1 process-session invariant have landed.
+routing/lifecycle proof, Gate 1 process-session invariant, Gate 2

 Existing code still has a badge-named u64 field in several transport